What are they like?

 Each live edge board is unique.
 No really.
 No two are ever exactly the same.

-These fantastic multi-use wooden boards can be cheeseboards, chopping boards or presentation boards for the table.
+Made famous by James Martin and often known as a James Martin Chopping Board, these beautiful multi-use wooden boards can be cheeseboards, chopping boards or presentation boards for the table.
 Each and every one is a statement piece for your kitchen.
-Each one is different and is created to take advantage of the natural and varying characteristics of each piece of wood.
-They are generally between 40cms and 80cms long, 25cms to 50cms wide and 3cms to 10cms thick.
-Each board has 3 straight sides and one rustic side, which is usually one of the long sides.
+They are all different and created to take advantage of the natural and varying characteristics of the wood.
+Generally, they are between 40cms and 80cms long, 25cms to 50cms wide and 4cms to 10cms thick.
+Every board has 3 straight sides and one rustic side, which is usually one of the long sides.
 Our boards do not feature bark on the front and there are lots of reasons for this.
 To understand a bit more about why read our post on the subject of bark on live edge chopping boards.

 We love making them in our Warwickshire workshop and we are confident that you will love using them.
 Take a look at our blog on cleaning to learn how to care for your board.